carolinaborim/documentation/source/index.html.md

 Welcome to the AgCommand API documentation.

-Here you will find more information about telemetry solutions currently offered by AGCO.
+Here you will find more information about solutions currently offered by AGCO.

 Our telemetry solutions are developed following a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)